 Fashion Institute of Technology (The Design School at Duoc UC), Chile

-2018, Rumsey Travel Scholarship Competition and Exhibition (group exhibition), UB Art
+2018, Rumsey Travel Scholarship Competition and Exhibition, UB Art Galleries,

 Awards & Residencies